Assignment 2: Exploratory Data Analysis

 Step 1: Data Selection

 However, if you would like to investigate a different topic and dataset, you are free to do so.
-If working with a self-selected dataset, please check with the course staff to ensure it is appropriate for the course.
+If working with a self-selected dataset and you have doubts about its appropriateness for the course, please check with the course staff.
 Be advised that data collection and preparation (also known as data wrangling) can be a very tedious and time-consuming process.
 Be sure you have sufficient time to conduct exploratory analysis, after preparing the data.

 After selecting a topic and dataset – but prior to analysis – you should write down an initial set of at least three questions you'd like to investigate.